 Shoot 'N' Loot - Episode 133

 So, did anyone ever win!?
 We've compiled a collection of questions that we are frequently asked, and have answered them all below.
 If you have a question that isn't answered here you can contact us via Twitter or post on our forum.

 Were there ever any winners?

 In total, there were seven contestant victories in the Show Down.
-These contestants each won one-million yen for beating Takeshi.
+These contestants won one-million yen for beating Takeshi.